 Next up, our reviews of the best shoes to wear with jeans in the coming year.

 The 9 best shoes to wear with jeans

 The Palen Gadon Oxford by Skechers has plenty of versatility, especially when it comes to wearing it with different styles of clothes.

-Do you want a shoe you can wear for casual business outings without looking like your “dressing down?”
+Do you want a shoe you can wear for casual business outings without looking like you’re “dressing down?”
 A pair of Palen Gadon Oxfords will help you to attain that look.

 The Palen Gadon falls under the “lifestyle” category of Skechers shoe designs (the other being “performance”) and features the sort of comfort customers have come to expect from a company that’s become a major player in the footwear industry.

-Indeed, for man reviewers on Amazon, the Palen Gadon Oxford represents the “most comfortable shoe I’ve ever had.”
+Indeed, for many reviewers on Amazon, the Palen Gadon Oxford represents the “most comfortable shoe I’ve ever had.”

 - Looks good with casual and semi-formal clothing

 - The collar is a bit stiff for some users